Aim of the module

 - To encourage externally focused attention (instead of self-focused attention);

-- To prevent relapse.
+- To contribute to preventing relapse.

-For whom is the module 'Social Anxiety' suitable?
+For whom is this module suitable?

 The module is suitable for a range of patients: from those experiencing subclinical symptoms of social anxiety to patients with a clinical social anxiety disorder.
 Minddistrict developed both a generic and an IAPT version of the module.
 In the IAPT version the Minimum Data Set is interwoven throughout the module and the final session consists of a patient experience questionnaire.